chrisDeFouRire/tlsproxy/Readme.md

 setcap 'cap_net_bind_service=+ep' /path/to/TLSproxy
 ```

 Because TLSproxy is a TCP level proxy, your webserver can't determine the client's IP address anymore.
-TLSproxy is **not** an HTTP proxy.
+TLSproxy is **not** a full-featured HTTP proxy.

 Also, there's a possibility of DoS if an attacker sends SNI requests forcing TLSproxy to request many certificates (cf. Let's Encrypt rate limiting).